nsonidotdev/use-query-factory/README.md

 ## 🚀 What is this?

-This is a documented utility function that helps you create type-safe, reusable React Query hooks for your API calls.
-Instead of writing the same boilerplate over and over, you define your API structure once and get fully typed hooks that work seamlessly with React Query.
+This is a documented utility function that helps you create type-safe, reusable React Query hooks for your API calls using Axios.
+Instead of writing the same boilerplate over and over, you define your API structure once and get fully typed hooks that work seamlessly with React Query and Axios.

-The `createQueryHook` utility can be extended and customized for your specific use cases, making it a flexible foundation for your API layer.
+The `createQueryHook` utility can be extended and customized for your specific use cases, making it a flexible foundation for your Axios-based API layer.

 Perfect for developers who want:
 - 🎯 **Type safety** - Full TypeScript support with inference